Marian Diamond: Books

-In 1985, she co-authored the coloring book entitled he Human Brain Coloring Book.
+In 1985, she co-authored the coloring book entitled The Human Brain Coloring Book.
 Later, in 1988, she published the book Enriching Heredity: The Impact of the Environment on the Anatomy of the Brain.
 In 1998, she co-authored the book entitled Magic Trees of the Mind: How To Nurture Your Child's Intelligence, Creativity, and Healthy Emotions from Birth through Adolescence.

 Awards

 Her work and scientific career have been recognized awarded multiple times by several national and international institutions.